NikiRann/binanceorderbook/README.md

 # Local build

-After installing the above libriaries and replacing the paths in the **Makefile** with your installation paths you can just run in the root dir:
+After installing the above libriaries (boost, boost::certify, libssl-dev) and replacing the paths in the **Makefile** with your installation paths you can just run in the root dir:

 ```bash
 make